nylira/nylira/en/profile/index.markdown

   <li><p>6.
 Measure &amp; optimize
 </ul>

 I'm a strict minimalist.
-A lot of thought should be given to every element placed on a page.
-If it's not clear how it's useful, it should be removed.
-The cognitive burden you're placing on your users should be eliminated, so they can focus their attention on what's actually worthwhile.
+Careful consideration should be given to every element placed on a page.
+When it's unclear how an element is useful, it should be removed.
+The goal should be to lessen the cognitive burden on your users, so that they're able to focus their attention on what's actually worthwhile.
+Good interface design is making these sorts of decisions so the user doesn't have to.

-Interface design is not just slapping a skin on your application and calling it a day.
-It's a process of scrutinizing what your application actually does, and faciliating use scenarios for your customers.

 A lot of undesigning goes into my work.
-Most developers design their apps for themselves, never realizing that the ignorant masses might actually have to use it too.
-They're not trying to be ignorant though.
-They've just decided to focus their lives elsewhere, and they find software engineering boring.
+Most developers design their apps for people like themselves.
+Data-fiends and configuration-holics.
+People who will go through the settings of the app, page-by-page, optimizing the app to their specific use case.

+Unfortunately, that doesn't describe the vast majority of humanity.
+They don't derive satisfaction from tweaking arcane settings: they just want to share their Paris vacation pictures with their friends.

+Interface design is the process of bridging that gap in communication.

 ## The great wide open

 I believe very few designers have the right mindset when designing for the web.
-The browser is a porthole into an infinite canvas that can be beaten and wrought into an uncountable number of combinations.
+Photoshop's arbitrary canvas size does not exist online.
+The modern browser is a porthole into an infinite canvas that can be beaten and wrought into an uncountable number of combinations.

 Eschewing tradition and any trappings of print design, Nylira fully embraces and takes advantage of new media.

 Take a look at [my work](/en/projects) or [say hello](/en/contact).